programinglive/zettly/README.md

   - Eisenhower Matrix in the center (drag tasks between quadrants; urgency/importance auto-adjust)
   - Context panel on the right that surfaces linked todos and metadata for the selected task
   - ✅ **Notes Mode** - Capture lightweight notes without due dates or priorities alongside your actionable todos
+- ✅ **Draw Workspace** - Open the TLDraw-powered canvas alongside Todos and Notes, create multiple sketches, and enjoy automatic autosave with persistent storage

 ## Open Source Resources